 It’s that time of year when the weather gets crazy in the U.S., with flash floods, tornadoes and hurricanes.
 As an employer it’s your duty to keep your staff out of harms’ way.
 An easy job when your workforce consists of 20 people, but what if you need to reach thousands of employees simultaneously?

 How fast and how well you communicate with your staff during an unexpected crisis can be the difference between life and death.
 Your margin for error is slim.
 Seconds count.
-In the event of an emergency, Netpresenter makes sure everyone is alerted immediately by targeting the devices that are used and viewed most frequently by your staff: their cell phones.
+In the event of an emergency, Netpresenter makes sure everyone is alerted immediately by targeting the devices that are used and viewed most frequently by your staff: their smartphones.

 The Netpresenter News & Alert app transforms mobile phones into personal safety devices.
 Besides the fact that app usage is completely free, our technology doesn’t require the app to be open on a mobile device in order for a message to be received.
 This allows a smartphone to receive and display alerts even when the device’s screen is locked and the app is closed.
 The app alerts are virtually instantaneous once a decision is made to send them, enabling your staff to react right away and make a safe exit.
 Watch the video below and discover what happens before and after an app alert is triggered.